 Association Membership - The Company enrolls, at its own cost, all of its directors as members of the Institute of Corporate Directors, a body dedicated to the development of excellence in directorship skills and knowledge.
 The Institute offers courses leading to a recognized designation, seminars on timely issues and publications concerning the enhancement of directorship skills.
-In addition, the Company encourages participation by its directors in industry associations, particularly those of an international nature.
-When circumstances permit, the Company also encourages attendance by directors, particularly in the company of members of the Company's operating management, at the various industry trade shows in North America and Europe.
+Directors are encouraged to attend these programs.

-Distribution of Media Coverage - The Executive Chairman and the President and CEO regularly circulate to the directors copies of newspaper articles, analysts' reports, newswire releases, articles in industry periodicals and other publications in which the Company is mentioned or discussed.
+Distribution of Media Coverage and other publications - The Executive Chairman and the President and CEO regularly circulate to the directors copies of newspaper articles, analysts' reports, newswire releases, articles in industry periodicals and other publications in which the Company is mentioned or discussed.
 This helps the directors develop an understanding of the public perception of the Company, particularly from an investor relations perspective.